 Sara has more than a decade of experience in education policy and government affairs, starting as a K-12 public school teacher.
-She thrives on helping clients achieve complex and challenging goals and has quickly become a respected and trusted voice for education policy issues in Tallahassee.
+She thrives on helping clients achieve complex and challenging goals and has become a respected and trusted voice for education policy issues in Tallahassee.

-Sara joined McGuireWoods Consulting after six years of leading government affairs for nonprofits in Florida.
+Sara joined McGuireWoods Consulting in 2018 after six years of leading government affairs for nonprofits in Florida.
 Prior to MWC, Sara led external and legislative affairs for Step Up For Students, the largest K-12 scholarship funding organization in the nation.
 Before that, she was the Florida Legislative Affairs Director for the Foundation for Excellence in Education.
 In addition to education, Sara has experience in the areas of child welfare, criminal justice, juvenile justice, healthcare, insurance, and more.

 Sara received her bachelor’s degree in English Education from the University of North Florida in 2007 and her master’s degree in Education Policy and Evaluation from Florida State University in 2014.